In this CPR Certification Course you’ll learn how to perform CPR and how to use an Automated External Defibrillator (AED).

 Your CPR certification is simply the document that attests to your being trained and allows you to perform CPR on those in need.
 Making sure you get your documentation through a trustworthy provider is important.
 Getting the proper certification is crucial, since those who are improperly certified may not comply with government regulations, and may not be protected by the Good Samaritan laws that are so important to care providers.

-Once the course and final CPR test are completed, your paper certification can be printed out instantly at your home or office.
+Once the CPR class and final CPR training test are completed, your paper CPR certification can be printed out instantly at your home or office.
 In just days, your official certification card will be delivered by mail.

 CPR certification cost